suschuk24/run-buddy/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")

 Run Budy is a landing page developed with lead generation in mind.
-This front end landing page will be used to call customers to action, filling out a card to receive more infomration about various sservices.
+This front end landing page will be used to call customers to action, filling out a card to receive more infomration about various services.

 ## Application Screenshot